 Applying for your initial study permit

-Follow these tips to help avoid delays in your study permit application:
+Tips to avoid delays in your study permit application

 Apply online or through a Visa Application Centre (VAC)

 Visit the IRCC website to find the Canadian visa office that serves your country and learn of the application options available to you.
-If a VAC is located in your country, consider using its services.
+If a Visa Application Centre is located in your country, consider using its services.

 Apply early to avoid delays in the processing of your study permit.
 The length of time to process your application varies depending on the visa office where you applied.
 You can check average processing times online.
 If you do not obtain a valid study permit before the beginning of the semester for which you have been accepted at SAIT, you may not be able to start your program.